Jul0ow/ICS-TestBed-Framework/README.md

 ```

-## [OPTIONAL] Create VM Image
+## Create VM Image

-This is an optional development step.
+This is a development step.
 It builds a virtual machine image, pre-configured to run the testbed nodes.
 If you don't want to create the latest version, the default option is get a stable image from Vagrant's image repository which stays in step with the master branch.

 [Packer](https://www.packer.io/) is used to create a virtual machine image suitable for VMware and Vagrant: